The Profession and the Program

 ACCOMODATIONS Applicants who believe they have a disability that will require accommodations during the application process or during their enrollment should contact the EMS Department as early as possible.
 Students must be able to successfully complete all course and program requirements in to complete the program.

-The NREMT administers a separate process from the one used by Temple College for determining whether accommodations for disabilities will be granted during the certification process.
+The NREMT administers a separate process from the one used by Temple College for determining whether accommodations will be granted during the certification process.
 Eligibility is evaluated on a case-by-case basis.
 Therefore, a student who receives an accommodation during a course taught at Temple College has no guarantee of receiving an accommodation for the NREMT.